gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 it had been there for years.

-"Rooftops are fine in stories," the thief said to Erileine as if reciting a lecture.
+"Rooftops are fine in stories," the thief said to Erileine as if repeating a lecture.
 "But it's hard to move quietly on tiles, and if anyone is above you, arrows are difficult to outrun.
 It is always better to move under cover."
 As he spoke, he drew a workman's knife from his bag and gouged the mortar away from some of the bricks in the